pharo-ide/ClassAnnotation/README.md

 ### Manual registry update
 There are cases which registry can not track to update annotations.

 For example nobody forbids to pass the value of class side variable to an annotation instance.
 Variable change in that case will not affect dependent annotations by default.
+And cached annotation instance will be not in synch with variable value.

 In such cases developers should invalidate annotation cache manually.
 It should add following code in required places:
 ```Smalltalk